 Commissioner of Insurance and Securities

 John Morrison authored I-155 and chaired the Healthy Montana Kids Campaign.
 I-155 passed in 2008 with 70 percent of the popular vote and created the Healthy Montana Kids Plan.
-HMK has since covered an 20,000 children who were previously uninsured (without raising taxes). www.healthymontanakids.org.
+HMK has since covered an additional 50,000 children who were previously uninsured (without raising taxes). http://dphhs.mt.gov/hmk.aspx : www.healthymontanakids.org.

 Commissioner Morrison banned discretionary clauses in group health and disability insurance policies in Montana and, through NAIC, led creation of a model law banning the clauses.
-It has now been adopted in more than a dozen states, including California, New York, Illinois, Michigan and Texas, restoring to tens of millions of Americans the right to fair claim handling.
-Morrison's ban has been upheld in both state and courts, inclucing the U.S. Court of Appeals.
+It has now been adopted in at least 20 states, including California, New York, Illinois, Michigan and Texas, restoring to tens of millions of Americans the right to fair claim handling.
+Morrison's ban has been upheld in both state and courts, including the U.S. Court of Appeals.
 Standard v.
 Morrison, 584 F3d 837(9th Cir.
 2009).
 Read More...